How do you say scrambled eggs in spanish

 • A variety of pastries, such as “churros con chocolate”, where crispy dough sticks are dipped in thick, rich chocolate, are popular treats for a sweet start to the day.

-See also How do you say like in sign language
+See also How do you say physiatrist

 Each of these dishes not only satisfies hunger but also plays a role in the cultural narrative of Spain, offering a taste of tradition with every bite.